psedik/deck/tarot-cards/minor-arcana/cups/index.md

 The Suit of Cups is the cartography of the soul's inner ocean.
 It is the language of water, speaking in tides of emotion, intuition, memory, and connection.
 These cards map the vast and subtle landscape of the heart, revealing how feeling—from the first drop of inspiration to the communal sea of love—shapes our reality.
 When a Cups card appears, the reading deepens, asking not what you think, but what you *feel*.

-The suit's signature is this shift in questioning: when the core inquiry becomes “How does this resonate?” you are in the realm of the Cups, where progress is measured by emotional truth, not logic.
+**Suit signature:** Cups surface when the core inquiry becomes “How does this resonate?”
+Progress is measured by emotional truth, not logic.

 ## The Watery Realm

 - **Element:** Water
 - **Domains:** Emotion, Intuition, Relationships, Creativity, Dreams, Memory
 - **Astrological Triplicity:** Cancer, Scorpio, Pisces
+- **Season:** Late spring through summer twilights
+- **Body Association:** Circulatory system, lymph, reproductive cycles
 - **Direction:** West — The direction of the setting sun, where light dissolves into water and the day turns inward.
+- **Tools & Symbols:** Chalices, rivers, seashells, mirrors, lotus blossoms, moonlight

 ## Core Themes of the Cups